 “Tropical Scenery”

 Perhaps because “Tropical Scenery” was painted from memory so many years after the fact, the fine detail that is seen in his earlier South American inspired works is replaced by a more mellow and diffused, almost dream-like vision.
-It isn’t of any particular place, but rather is a composite piece with elements of different areas put into one landscape.
+The scenery isn’t any one particular place, but rather a composite piece with elements of different areas put into one landscape.
 A solitary figure, a woman, can be seen in the foreground.
 This is a common element for landscapes produced in the Hudson River School of Art style.

 “Tropical Scenery” is currently in the collections of the Brooklyn Museum in Brooklyn, New York, in the United States.